 Each of our Named Executive Officers (while they remain employed by the Company) is entitled to be insured by Protalix Ltd. under a Manager's Policy in lieu of severance upon termination.
 The intention of such Manager's Policies is to provide our officers with severance protection of one month's salary for each year of employment.
 The following payments would be payable in connection with a change of control of the Company: \$1.0 million to the President and Chief Executive Officer and \$400,000 to each of the other Named Executive Officers, subject to certain terms and conditions.
 In addition to the foregoing, the vesting periods of outstanding options held by our Named Executive Officers are accelerated upon a change of control.
-Had we experienced a change of control on December 31, 2022, the value of the acceleration of the vesting period of the options and shares held by Mr. Bashan would have been \$507,540; the value of the acceleration of the value of the acceleration of the vesting period of the options held by Mr. Rubin would have been \$242,401 and the value of the acceleration of the vesting period of the options held by Mr. Naos would have been \$108,375.
+Had we experienced a change of control on December 31, 2023, the value of the acceleration of the vesting period of the options and shares held by Mr. Bashan would have been \$1.5 million; the value of the acceleration of the vesting period of the options and shares held by Mr. Rubin would have been \$0.6 million and the value of the acceleration of the vesting period of the options and shares held by Mr. Naos would have been \$0.5 million.